Metals and Non-metals

 Applications of Chemistry

-Chemistry has a wide number of applications coming in various fields which are given below-
+Chemistry has a wide number of applications coming in various fields, some of which are given below-

 Learning Chemistry Online – How is it helpful